 We inspect and evaluate most drive or devices within 48 hours of receiving them, however if the device has suffered severe damage then it may take longer to evaluate properly.
 We do offer an express service at an additional cost.

-Most recoveries take between 3-10 days to complete though it does depend on the extent of the damage to the drive or device.
-You will be told how long it’s like to take when we give you your price quote.
+Most recoveries take between 1-5 days to complete though it does depend on the extent of the damage to the drive or device.
+You will be told how long it’s like to take alongside your price quote.

 In most instances the data is recoverable.
 It will likely require the careful sourcing and replacement of key internal components and then careful work cloning the drive to allows us to extract the data but in the majority of cases this is possible.
 Sometimes when a drive is dropped, knocked or left switched on while its making unusual noises then major damage occurs to the surfaces where the data is stored.
 In these cases a partial recovery is sometimes possible and in others cases no data is recoverable.
 If your drive is making clicking, grinding or beeping noises it is essential that you switch it off and leave it switched off until we have inspected it.